Seborrheic Keratosis Treatment in NYC

-Another treatment option for seborrheic keratoses is hyfrecation (also known as electrodesiccation), which is similar to a laser procedure but utilizes gentle amounts of electric energy to remove the growth.
+Another type of seborrheic keratoses removal is hyfrecation (also known as electrodesiccation), which is similar to a laser procedure but utilizes gentle amounts of electric energy to remove the growth.
 Hyfrecation can remove larger and thicker seborrheic keratoses than laser treatments.
 Multiple treatments may be necessary to remove seborrheic keratoses.

 Prior to the procedure, Dr. Tzu gently numbs the treatment area using injectable lidocaine or topical numbing medication.
 A pen-like surgical tool then delivers a precisely controlled amount of electricity to the seborrheic keratosis, which serves to peel off small layers of skin.
 Much like laser treatment, hyfrecation does not take much time to complete, and most patients will be able to return to their daily activities immediately following treatment.